FormidableLabs/full-stack-testing/README.md

 files in isolation.
 Some aspects of these tests:

 * Extremely fast to execute.
-* Run in a test HTML driver page, not the web application HTML.
+* Execute via a test HTML driver page, not the web application HTML.
 * Must create mock DOM and data fixtures.
 * Mock out real browser network requests / time.
 * Typically test some aspect of the UI from the user perspective.
+* Run tests in the [browser](http://127.0.0.1:3001/test/client/test.html)
+  or from command line.

 ### Server-side Unit / REST Tests